CROSSING THE BOUNDARIES: LANGUAGE IN INTERACTION

 6525 XD Nijmegen

-This symposium is supported by funding from the Language in Interaction Consortium
+This symposium was supported by funding from the Language in Interaction Consortium

 Follow us on Twitter for updates on the Symposium and the Consortium.